lenesk/sokolova.dk/how-to-describe-a-singular-definite-noun-in-Danish-with-an-adjective.md

 However, even if e-adding is not possible, t-matching may still be required.
 And it's normal that some adjectives make t-matching and no e-matching and vice versa due to their spelling and phonetic properties.

-> *det blå hav* = the blue sea/ocean
+> *det blå hav* = the blue sea/ocean <br>
 > *den blå himmel* = the blue sky

 No e-adding is possible in the two examples above.
-But in *Havet er blåt* = The see is blue, t-mathcing is possible.
+But in *Havet er blåt* = The sea is blue, t-mathcing is possible.

 So in some sense, one may say that e-adding and t-matching live their own lives independent of each other.